The new limitation is the latest of several updates to the card this year and can greatly reduce the value of the popular fourth night free benefit.

-Along with the removal of the 2-point bonus on entertainment purchases, Citi Prestige cardholders can expect a few negative changes, including:
+Along with the removal of the 2-point bonus on entertainment purchases, Citi Prestige cardholders experienced a few negative changes, including:

 Devalued points redemption – Cardholders no longer receive a 25-percent bonus when they redeem their ThankYou points for air travel.
-Meaning – each point will be worth 1 cent (instead of 1.25 cents) when redeemed for travel through Citi’s travel portal.
+Meaning – each point is worth 1 cent (instead of 1.25 cents) when redeemed for travel through Citi’s travel portal.

 Annual fee increase – The already high annual fee of $450 has increased to $495.
-Additionally, an authorized user fee of $75 will be implemented.
-Note, these changes will not apply to cardholders who are Citigold and Private Bank clients.
+Additionally, an authorized user fee of $75 has been implemented.
+Note, these changes do not apply to cardholders who are Citigold and Private Bank clients.

-Capped complimentary fourth night benefit – Instead of having the ability to use the fourth night benefit multiple times throughout the year, cardholders will be limited to using the benefit up to two times annually starting Sept.
-1, 2019.
+Capped complimentary fourth night benefit – Instead of having the ability to use the fourth night benefit multiple times throughout the year, cardholders are now limited to using the benefit up to two times annually.